wilsonism/geo702/syllabus.md

 Schulten, Susan.
 2001. *The Geographical Imagination in America, 1880-1950*.
 Chicago: University of Chicago Press.

 Smith, Neil.
 1984. *Uneven Development: Nature, capital, and the production of space*.
 New York, NY: Blackwell.

+Woods, Clyde Adrian.
+1998. *Development Arrested: The Blues and Plantation Power in the Mississippi Delta*.
+New York: Verso.

 Wright, Melissa W. 2006. *Disposable Women and Other Myths of Global Capitalism*.
 New York: Routledge.